adap/flower/doc/source/quickstart_mxnet.rst

 In this tutorial we will learn how to train a Sequential Model on MNIST using Flower and MXNet.

-First of all, it is recommended to create a virtual environment and run everything within a `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.
+It is recommended to create a virtual environment and run everything within this `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.

 Our example consists of one *server* and two *clients* all having the same model.